bytemaster/bytemaster.github.io/_posts/2015-01-05-The-Future-of-Crypto-Currency-Exchanges.md

 Once this happens then BitUSD is effectively as good as USD with a small fixed conversion fee.
 This fee will likely be no more than the withdraw and deposit fees that current exchanges charge.
 BitShares will be a fully operation exchange with many banking partners and no limits.
 At no point in time will user deposits ever be subject to default or confiscation by an exchange or gateway.
 A truly decentralized exchange will have been realized and the original vision of BitShares complete.

+## 2015: The Year of the Decentralized Bitcoin Exchange

+I recently did an interview with Max Wright of [BitShares.TV](http://bitshares.tv) about this topic that is worth checking out.

+<iframe width="620" height="349" src="//www.youtube.com/embed/TtCVRIwcBYU" frameborder="0" allowfullscreen></iframe>